Armeniș, Romania·August 8 - 12 2023

 Next

-dehydrated trail food produced and sourced locally by WeWilder's community kitchen
+Dehydrated trail food produced and sourced locally by WeWilder's community kitchen

-local transfers
+Airport transfers

 We will sleep around a comforting campfire along the trail with only a bivouak and a sleeping bag.
 We will replace the heavy canvas from the tents with the seemingly endless starscape above and feel the strong group bond and trust that is nurtured along the trail.